 Based on the preliminary record, we observed that Patent Owner had not identified any controlling authority-such as by statute, rule, or binding precedent-that would require us to deny institution of a covered business method patent review based on contractual estoppel.
 Dec.
 8-11.
 For example, section 18 of the America Invents Act (AIA) defines a CBM proceeding as following the standards and procedures of post-grant review with the exception of §§ 321(c), 325(b), 325(e)(2), 325(f).
 With respect to the procedures of post-grant review, we noted that chapter 32 provides requirements for, among other things, the contents of a petition (§ 322), the threshold showing required for institution of a post-grant review (§ 324), and the conduct of the post-grant review (§ 326).
 Id.
-We did not agree with Patent Owner that any portion of chapter 32, § 18 of the AIA, or authority otherwise, explicitly provides for a contractual estoppel defense.
-See id.
+We did not agree with 1 Exhibit 2006 is a redacted public version of Exhibit 2005.